Operation Argus: Objectives

 Originally Argus was designated Hardtack-Argus, and later Floral.
-For reasons of security, both names were dropped in favor of the independent name Argus.
+For reasons of security, both names were disused in favor of the independent name Argus.

-Funding was provided by the Armed Forces Special Weapons Project (AFSWP), the predecessor of today's Defense Threat Reduction Agency (DTRA).
+Funding was provided by the Armed Forces Special Weapons Project (AFSWP), the predecessor of the present Defense Threat Reduction Agency (DTRA).
 Total funds allotted for the project were US$9,023,000.

 Task Force 88

 The United States Navy Task Force 88 (or TF-88), was formed 28 April 1958.
 TF-88 was organized solely to conduct Operation Argus.
 Once Argus was completed, the task force was dissolved, and its records dispersed.
-Some of these records have been destroyed or lost in the intervening time period.
+Some of these records have been destroyed or lost during the time period intervening.
 Of particular note among the missing documents were the film records (which recorded radiation levels during the Argus tests).
-This has proved contentious due to the higher-than-normal number of leukemia claims among TF-88 participants to the Veterans Administration.
-Because of this, it has been difficult to resolve just how much radiation participants were exposed to.
+This has proved contentious due to the greater-than-normal number of leukemia claims among TF-88 participants to the Veterans Administration.
+Because of this, it has been difficult to resolve to how much radiation the participants were exposed.